menu

 Demographics

-The percentage of adults in Karnack with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.79% of adults in Karnack have a bachelor's degree or advanced degree.
+The percentage of adults in Karnack who are college-educated is close to the national average for all communities of 21.84%: 20.59% of the adults in Karnack have a bachelor's degree or advanced degree.

-The per capita income in Karnack in 2022 was $28,082, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $112,328 for a family of four.
+The per capita income in Karnack in 2022 was $31,309, which is middle income relative to Texas and the nation.
+This equates to an annual income of $125,236 for a family of four.
 However, Karnack contains both very wealthy and poor people as well.

 Karnack is an extremely ethnically-diverse town.
 The people who call Karnack home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Karnack, accounting for 50.66% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Karnack residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Karnack include English, Irish, German, Scottish, and French.
+Karnack also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 34.72% of the town’s residents.
+Important ancestries of people in Karnack include Irish, English, German, Scottish, and Scandinavian.

 The most common language spoken in Karnack is English.
 Other important languages spoken here include Spanish and Polish.